 Jesus and Elijah didn’t just say oh I’m sorry I’ll say a prayer for you.

 They sprang into action and they turned to God for help.

 We all need to be more compassionate people.

-No God pulled up His sleeves and started to help and for his efforts he was crucified.
+No God but up his sleeves and started to help

 The world would be such a different place if everyone showed more compassion

 Let us try to begin to look at death with the eyes of faith.

 Let us trust that God can change our lives like he changed Paul’s

 Like Jesus and Elijah let us be more compassionate people willing to get involved in the lives of those in need even or especially when it’s messy and difficult.